Phantasm IV: Oblivion: Plot

 Mike goes through a gate, finding himself in a deserted city where he escapes the Tall Man, with Jody's help.
 Reggie arrives at Death Valley and fights off a group of dwarfs, shortly before Mike and Jody reappear.
 Mike warns Reggie not to trust Jody before departing yet again.
 Mike and Jody pass through the gate to Jebediah's house.
-Invisible to the old man, they witness him approach the inter-dimensional gate, to learn the secrets of the world of the dead.
+Invisible to the old man, they witness him approach the inter-dimensional gate to learn the secrets of the world of the dead.
 Mike unsuccessfully tries to stab Jebediah, who vanishes and moments later is replaced by the Tall Man incarnation who emerges in his place.
 Mike escapes through the gate again, and Jody attacks him under the Tall Man's thrall.

 Awakening on an embalming slab, Mike uses a tuning fork to immobilize Jody and the Tall Man as they attempt to cut open his head, before making the Tall Man kill Jody.
 The Tall Man quickly revives and pursues Mike to Death Valley.
 Reggie tries to shoot the Tall Man, but is overpowered.
 Mike summons the sphere he created and impales The Tall Man's neck, before activating the hearse's motor to explode, seemingly destroying him before a new Tall Man immediately comes through the gate, and removes the golden sphere from Mike's head, before departing.
 While Reggie goes on to pursue the Tall Man.
-Left to die, Mike recalls a childhood memory, where Reggie gives him a ride; they both hear their future exchange before Reggie's departure.
+Left to die, Mike recalls a childhood memory where Reggie gave him a ride; they both hear their future exchange before Reggie's departure.
 The younger Mike brushes it off, declaring "it's just the wind."